Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Save the competitor

-You don’t have to add every company on the market.
-To start, pick a few competitors that matter most for your analysis.
+You don’t have to add every company in the market.
+To start, pick a few competitors that matter the most for your analysis.

 It’s worth adding: